 The school uses the graduated approach as outlined in 'The Code of Practice (2014)'.
 To help with this process a variety of screening procedures are used, which are then disseminated to teaching staff via the SEN/D area.

-New Intake Students in Year 7
+New Year 7 intake

 a) Primary Liaison